AlaskaAirlines/auro-formkit/docs/partials/developmentDescription.md

 ### Filtering

-Running the `dev` command will run all components in development.
+Running the `dev` command will open a development server for all components in the monorepo at once.

 To only develop a single component, use the `--filter` flag: